Code-Institute-Submissions/soundkissstudio/README.md

 ![This code resulted in the fontawesome icons being displayed with strange artefacts](https://github.com/alexjohnives/soundkissstudio/blob/master/assets/images/abouticonbug.png)

 After trying several solutions I consulted with my mentor Reuben and he discovered that by inserting a <span> class, that the issue was resolved.
+The tooltips and icons displayed correctly.

 '''<section id="about-icons">
   <div class="container">